tbenade/wercker-devcenter/source/articles/deployment/pypi.md

 In this article we will showcase how you can deploy your application, in this case a library, to a repository.

 ## Introduction
 Wercker comes with a command line interface (CLI) that is written in Python.
-You can install this CLI via the `pip` package manager:
+See the section on the [CLI](/articles/cli/intro.html) for more information.
+Briefly, you can install this CLI via the `pip` package manager:

     $ pip install wercker